samikhuska57/my-psych-engine-no-botplay-lag/README.md

 same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

 ## Credits:
+* samikhuska57 - Owner of the no botplay lag Psych Engine
 * Shadow Mario - Programmer
 * Riveren - Artist